magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 ---
-title: "MDVA-37082: Incremental Indexing of Grouped Product Child Products Can Cause Incorrect Other Grouped Products to be incorrectly indexed when children are shared."
+title: "MDVA-37082: partial index of stock status for grouped products is wrong for custom stock"
 labels:
 ---

-The MDVA-37082 Magento patch solves the issue where ***Incremental Indexing of Grouped Product Child Products cause incorrect other grouped products to be incorrectly indexed when children are shared.*** This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
+The MDVA-37082 Magento patch fixes the issue where the partial index of stock status for grouped products is wrong for custom stock.
+This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
 The patch ID is MDVA-37082.
 Please note that the issue was is scheduled to be fixed in Magento 2.4.4.

 ## Affected products and versions